joekleinsorge/blog/README.md

 The site uses the [hello-friend-ng](https://github.com/rhazdon/hugo-theme-hello-friend-ng) theme.

-To use my own fork which I use for slight modifications, run:
+To use my own fork, which I use for slight modifications, run:

 ```
 git submodule add https://github.com/JoeyKleinsorge/hugo-theme-hello-friend-ng.git